 Agreement for the establishment of the Joint Police Cooperation Center in Morin-Vermicë with Kosovo.
-This agreement is part of the implementation of the requirements of the Vienna Convention which deals with the establishment of Joint Centers of Police Cooperation between countries, with the aim of facilitating information exchange routes.
+This agreement is part of the implementation of the requirements of the Vienna

+Convention which deals with the establishment of Joint Centers of Police Cooperation between countries, with the aim of facilitating information exchange routes.
 Signed in April 2013.
 It has started its activity.

-With FYROM (Macedonia);
+Cooperation with FYROM (Macedonia):